 Read Best Time to Visit the Dolomites for an overview on the pros and cons of hiking in the Dolomites in May, June, July, August, September, October and November.

-October may still be promising, but many rifugios (mountain huts) and cableways will already be closed.
-However, October is a great time to visit the Dolomites, when you relish solitude and fall colors.
+October may still be promising, but many mountain huts and cableways will be closed.
+However, October is a great time to visit, when you relish solitude and fall colors.
 Here’s our essential guide to hiking in the Dolomites in October.

 Depending on what hikes you undertake, hiking in the Dolomites can either be very easy or extremely challenging.

-There are many easy valley and plateau walks across the Dolomites.
+There are many easy valley and plateau walks across the Dolomites, with very little elevation gain/loss and no technical difficulty.

-If you’re not familiar with typical dolomite/limestone terrain, hiking in the Dolomites may prove to be more challenging.
+If you’re not familiar with typical dolomite-limestone terrain, hiking in the Dolomites may prove to be more challenging.
 Many trails are uneven and rugged and require surefootedness.
-Hiking poles are extremely helpful in navigating dolomite/limestone alpine environments.
+Hiking poles are extremely helpful in navigating loose, uneven terrain.

 Hiking in high-alpine areas may entail traversing scree (loose rocks) and karst pavement, scrambling, and walking along exposed paths, which are secured with cables.